 In ObserVIEW, the Modal Testing software collects a set number of responses from each DOF.
 The average response is calculated for each DOF to generate a smooth transfer function or FRF.
 From there, the collection of FRFs can be exported to a modal analysis software such as MEscope.

-Modal testing is the central feature of the ObserVIEW 2021.1 software release.
+Modal testing is a feature of ObserVIEW 2021.1 and newer.
 Along with the ObserVR1000, ObserVIEW can perform dynamic signal analysis, which is essential to modal analysis.

 With Modal Testing in ObserVIEW, the user can:

 - Manage table of hits per location and review hits